benlubas/.dotfiles/nvim/README.md

 <details>
   <summary>Theme and Visual Elements</summary>

-No borders on floating windows unless they need a title, Molten floats are the exception
+No borders (or invisible looking borders) on floating windows unless they need a title, Molten floats are the exception.

 - [bluz71/vim-moonfly-colors](https://github.com/bluz71/vim-moonfly-colors)
   - I've customized a lot of plugin highlights myself